torchnyu/blog/_drafts/2020-12-04-professor-allocation.md

 advanced electives because they needed the professor to teach a core CS requirement.
 We can't even get an undergraduate compilers class!

+[^1]: A brilliant adjunct who is active in the programming languages
-[^1]: A brilliant, Stanford and MIT-educated adjunct, but still.
+    space, but still.

 My natural inclination here is to demand that NYU hire more professors.
 They probably should, but that's a harder problem than it